Fayoum Oasis - 3 Days

 Natural Attractions

-- Wadi Rayyan – The area contains Egypt’s largest waterfalls and is a great place for bird watching
+- Wadi Rayyan – Home to Egypt’s largest waterfalls, it is also a popular spot for birdwatching.

-- Wadi El Hitan – This UNESCO World Heritage site contains hundreds of whale fossils, several thousand years old
+- Wadi El Hitan – This UNESCO World Heritage Site is known for its remarkable fossilized whale remains.

 A Treasure Trove of Egyptian History